rainbow-me/metro-plugin-anisotropic-transform/README.md

 ### `globalScopeFilter`
 An object whose keys map to dependencies in your `node_modules` directory which are not permitted to be included by other dependencies.
 This is useful for preventing libraries from executing potentially priviledged functionality exported by another module.
+  - The values of this property are currently unused.
+For future proofing, consider using an empty object `{}`.

 ### `resolve`
 A function called when the anisotropic platform detects a sensitive relationship.
 By default, this is configured to `throw` and prevent the bundler from continuing.